GAIL [Global Action Improv Lab]

 Mary Oliver, The Summer Day

-Zann Gill, speaking at UC Berkeley on the Centenary of the Noosphere, describes how collaborative intelligence can be “an antidote to X”, where X represents many domains in which centralized control is exploiting the global commons and disabling distributed autonomy and innovation.
-One of those domains is FOOD production.
+Zann Gill, speaking at UC Berkeley on the Centenary of the Noosphere, describes the MRQ agenda to seed human – A.I. collaborative intelligence as “an antidote to X”, where X represents many domains in which centralized control is exploiting the global commons and disabling distributed autonomy and innovation.
+One of those domains is FOOD SECURITY.

 1. This is a misrepresentation of the quality we associate with George Carlin; the point of the suit is well taken.